 another university or from another campus of the MU system.

-In general, the Graduate School does not accept correspondence or extension course credit earned at any other
+In general, the MU Office of Graduate Studies does not accept correspondence or extension course credit earned at any other

 campus.
 However, a student may take up to eight hours of correspondence courses that are authorized for

-graduate credit and offered through the UM Center for Distance and Independent Study.
+graduate credit and offered through the Mizzou Online.
 Courses to be taken for graduate credit must be approved by the graduate dean, and the enrollment form has a place designated for the

 graduate dean's signature.